nishishailesh/GNUHealthDebian/README.md

 ## Install (Some guide ask to download gnuhealth-setup file, but proper file is already present
 ```
 ./gnuhealth-setup install

+it will install in /root/gnuhealth
+also adds /root/start_gnuhelath.sh
+and /root/.gnuhealthrc
 ```

 ## Change Tryton Configuration